Etosha National Park

 STAYING IN A PRIVATE RESERVE

 We recommend staying in Etosha for a minimum of 3 nights.
 It’s a pretty epic journey to reach the Park, so it would be a shame to cut your visit short after the effort of getting there and there’s so much to see that even 3 nights is only barely enough.
-The ideal scenario is to stay near one gate for a couple of nights and then self-drive through Etosha to the other gate for a further night or two.
+The ideal scenario is to stay near one gate for a couple of nights and then self-drive through Etosha to the other gate for a further night or 2.
 This will give you a good look at both sides of the salt pan without doubling back on yourself and provide a sensational safari at the very same time.

 Self-driving isn’t for everyone, so if you’re not excited by the prospect of exploring Etosha on your own four wheels, there is another excellent way to take a safari across its savannah and namesake salt pan.
 Staying at one of the concessions or private lodges just outside the Park boundaries, you’ll be treated to a series of show-stopping safaris in a game-viewing vehicle led by an experienced guide.
 The game drives will cover either the private concession or venture into Etosha itself - so this kind of safari really is the best of both worlds.